Choosing Tomatoes To Make Sauce: Big Boys Are Best[azonpress template=”table” asin=”B06XKYZ61R,B08XFFFWXC,B00DFZM0L4″]

 Key Steps For Tomato Sauce

 Assemble assembly lines.
 Prepping the tomatoes for the sauce is the most time-consuming part of this afternoon project, but if you get yourself organized before you begin, the work will move quickly.
 Place all your tomatoes, bottom-up, on a sheet pan.
 Heat some water and then set up an ice bowl or compost bowl for the peeling.

-Sauce that is chunky, or puréed?
-You can save time by chopping tomatoes first before you start cooking.
+The sauce that is chunky, or puréed?
+You can save time by chopping tomatoes first before you start cooking in the kitchen.
 A few pulses of the blender will result in a chunky sauce.
 But a more thorough processing time will yield a silky smooth sauce.
 You can skip the pulses if you want a thick sauce.
 Instead, let the tomatoes simmer and allow them to break down.
 The tomatoes can be chopped by hand.
 You could also use a food mill to process them.
 Or, you can puree them using a stick blender.